 More advanced interventions like iV/iO access require too much gear for an IFAK.
 Circulation management with an IFAK largely involves keeping the “red stuff in.”
 (By controlling hemorrhage).

 Equipment for the prevention of hypothermia isn’t especially IFAK friendly.
 The NAR HPMK or PerSys Blizzard transport system are awesome options for a vehicle-mounted bag, but much too large for an IFAK.
 Having an inexpensive “space blanket” is the best option in a small kit.

 Standardization of IFAKs

 All of the IFAKS in my home, cars, and tactical gear are packed identically.
 They differ only in color.
-IFAKs are not location specific, they are casualty specific to deal with LSIs, so there is no reason to change what is in the IFAK.
+IFAKs are not location-specific, they are casualty specific to deal with LSIs, so there is no reason to change what is in the IFAK.
 The plan for the IFAK remains consistent.
-Obviously, my medical skill set is more advanced than my wife or teenaged daughter, but the IFAK they may grab out of the car is loaded the same, in case I am there to use it.
+Obviously, my medical skill set is more advanced than my wife or teenage daughter, but the IFAK they may grab out of the car is loaded the same, in case I am there to use it.

 How big is your IFAK?

 The IFAK loadout below does make for a pretty big IFAK.
 With a smaller skill set or scope of practice, items can be omitted.
 My wife routinely carries a smaller IFAK in her purse that is primarily designed to deal with massive hemorrhage and thus a smaller packing list: 2 CAT tourniquets, two rolls of z-folded compressed gauze, a vacusealed pack containing a cravat, a 4×7 individual first aid dressing and 4” ETD, a windlass, shears, and gloves.